slackapi/deno-slack-api/docs/triggers/scheduled-trigger.md

 | `start_time`      | Yes  |An ISO 8601 date string of when this scheduled Trigger should start (i.e. "2022-03-01T14:00:00Z")|
 | `timezone`      | No  |A timezone string to use for scheduling (Defaults to UTC if left blank)|

-A Single occurrence schedule can be created using just these two parameters, however a recurring schedule may also include the following parameters:
+A Single occurrence schedule can be created using just these two parameters or along with these parameter explicilty mentioning once frequency type, however a recurring schedule may also include the following parameters:

 | Parameter name  | Required?     | Description                                                          |
 | ----------------|:-------------:| ---------------------------------------------------------------------|